vikp6/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*
-Image can be found at link below: https://drive.google.com/file/d/1uqGVkOnY8nmhAnSBt_DKW5oiLZYO1PZt/view?usp=sharing
+Video can be found at link below: https://drive.google.com/file/d/1uqGVkOnY8nmhAnSBt_DKW5oiLZYO1PZt/view?usp=sharing

 ## Part G.